twesigomwedavid/linux-and-R-intro/R-schedule.md

 R is a free and open-source software environment for statistical computing and graphics, hence it is one of the most widely used programming languages/environments in Bioinformatics.
 R programming is supported by a wide variety of Linux/Unix platforms, Windows and MacOS.

 A plethora of R packages have been developed and shared for multiple data science operations.
 Some packages (e.g. ``tidyverse``) are distributed as a collection of multiple sub-packages.
-For purposes of this tutorial, we will focus on packages within ``Base-R``.
+For purposes of this tutorial, we will mainly focus on packages within ``Base-R``.

 ### Learning outcomes